shankar4/Functional-Genomics/Tools/Documentation/readme.md

 \end{document}  \
 #File -> Save; Tools -> PDFLatex to compile; \
 #File ->SaveAs .Rnw; Tools -> R Sweave; open in RStudio and compile as PDF. \
-#With this second option, you should be able to include R chunks
+#With this second option, you should be able to include R chunks.
+Rnw is R version of noweb which supports literate programming

+Back to installation directions at https://rpubs.com/YaRrr/SweaveIntro\

+Go to RStudio – Tools - Global Options -  Sweave and make the following two changes:

+    Select “Sweave Rnw files using Knitr”
+    Set “Preview PDF” with “System Viewer”